intave/documentation/mechanics/checks-06-heuristics.md

 `Since` Intave 14<br>

 ### Issue
-Combat automation cheats like KillAura automatically attack other players, often leading to advantages.
+Combat automation cheats like "KillAura" automatically attack other players, often leading to advantages.
 This type of cheating is usually very obvious to other players, but very hard to detect with code.

 ### History
-Detecting kill-aura has always been a difficulty.
+Detecting combat automations has always been a difficulty.

-The most basic approach even in very early anti-cheats was to spawn a fake player, checking if the kill-aura would attack it.
+The most basic approach even in very early anti-cheats was to spawn a fake player, checking if a players KillAura would attack it.
 When cheaters started to exclude bot players, that often even annoyed normal players, their usefulness was questioned.

 The next big anticheat move was to check if attackers were actually looking at the attacked.